steveknipmeyer/ModelRelief/ProjectNotes/TechnicalNotes.md

         Split Api and Ux into separate assemblies?
             Can the ServerFixture be in a separate assembly?

-    Unit Tests
-        API Testing Mocks
-            How can RouteNames.ApiDocumentation be registered as a route?
-            Schema
-            Host
-            Port

     Investigate chai for FE JavaScript testing.